php-llm/llm-chain/docs/google-gemini-server-tools.md

 ## Limitations

-- Server tools are only available for Google Gemini models
 - API key must have appropriate permissions
 - Server tools may have usage quotas
 - Response times may vary based on the complexity of server tool operations